Beginners Guide to Peace - Finding Solid Footing

 On the Move - Human Action

-The next thing we discover is that, in order to live fully,
+The next thing we discover is that,

 - To survive, we must be free to move, to procure our food and drink.